-It is of Three Types:
+It is of three types:

-Inertia of rest: Tendency of a body to remain in the state of rest.
+The inertia of rest: Tendency of a body to remain in the state of rest.

-Inertia of direction: Tendency of a body to remain in a particular direction.
+The inertia of direction: Tendency of a body to remain in a particular direction.

-Inertia of motion: Tendency of a body to remain in a state of uniform motion.
+The inertia of motion: Tendency of a body to remain in a state of uniform motion.

 Inertia of Rest

 A body tends to remain at rest until an external force is applied to make it move.
-Therefore, inertia of rest is an inability of a body to move and remain in the state of rest.
+Therefore, the inertia of rest is an inability of a body to move and remain in the state of rest.

 Example of Inertia of Rest